 Click / tap on rocks and answer Latin American Spanish questions to win the game

-With our Rock fall game for "Verbs" you will be learning the Latin American Spanish vocabulary for the topic Verbs.
-The language you will learn is in the vocabulary list below, and consists of 10 Sentences using 'doing' words.
+With our Rock fall game for "Which way?" you will be learning the Latin American Spanish vocabulary for the topic Which way?.
+The language you will learn is in the vocabulary list below, and consists of 10 Phrases that say which way to go.

 Rock fall is based on the road traffic warning sign for falling rocks - a sign that seems a bit less useful than somebody getting up there on that cliff and actually doing something about it...
 Anyway, the rocks are falling and it is your job to stop them hitting the road below, or at least stopping them hitting the road below too many times and breaking it.
 Smash the rocks by clicking or tapping on them (not so easy in real life of course) - they will turn into snowflakes and float gently down into nothing.